auth1ery/auths-RNG/README.md

 - and personal, found archives are at https://archive.org/details/@skunko_lee

 the earliest archive can be found on version `5.5`, which is when auth's RNG became open source.

+---

+# contributing notes

+the `.github/workflows` part should NOT be changed or else they change how the development process work. if you do, i will hunt you down with a shovel

+refer to `CONTRIBUTING.md` for further instructions!